 - (a) A lunch break of either 1⁄2 hour or 1 hour duration will be taken midway between the starting and quitting time of each workday.
 However, if job conditions require, the lunch break may be moved up to 1 hour in either direction. - (b) If an Employee is not provided time to commence a lunch break between 1 hour before and 1 hour after the mid-point of the workday, the Employee shall be paid at the applicable overtime rate for working through the lunch period.
-In such cases where the Employee is not provided with a lunch break, the regular working day shall not be arbitrarily reduced when work is available.
+In such cases where the next scheduled workday may be reduced to six (6) hours, the employer shall make every effort to provide notice prior to the end of the employees last scheduled shift, if notice is not provided, the Employee shall be paid at the applicable overtime if no lunch break is provided in the 5th hour worked.